cmuench/ulauncher-todoist/README.md

 ## Usage

 On Ulauncher, use "todo" as the default keyword to trigger the extension.
-By default it will show a list of running containers.
+By default, it will show a list of running containers.

 ## Development